T1taniumF0rge-Industries-Inc/Software/DEVELOPER.md

  - Order Number.
 The closer the backup number is to 1, the newer
  - Date in DD/MM/YYYY format (the standard EU format, and the most used)
  - Time (if applicable, say you did git clone on 2 computers on the same day
- - PC Name (can be the owner + type of device or the computer name, e.g COMPBC2)
+ - PC name (can be the owner + type of device or the computer name, e.g COMPBC2)
- - Drive path (if applicable, say you put it on a USB or something)
+ - Drive path (if applicable, say you put it on the A: drive or a USB or something)